ibm-cloud-docs/pattern-openshift-vpc-dr-multiregion/overview.md

 -   Ensure requirements can be met from a disaster recovery perspective.

-This document focuses on leveraging {{site.data.keyword.Bluemix_notm}} platform capabilities to architect a resilient multi-region {{site.data.keyword.redhat_openshift_notm:}} environment.
-The pattern provides for {{site.data.keyword.redhat_openshift_notm:}} clusters with backup and restore and disaster recovery at a secondary region within an {{site.data.keyword.Bluemix_notm}} VPC multi-region reference architecture.
+This document focuses on leveraging {{site.data.keyword.Bluemix_notm}} platform capabilities to architect a resilient multi-region {{site.data.keyword.redhat_openshift_notm}} environment.
+The pattern provides for {{site.data.keyword.redhat_openshift_notm}} clusters with backup and restore and disaster recovery at a secondary region within an {{site.data.keyword.Bluemix_notm}} VPC multi-region reference architecture.

-This document is an extension of the [{{site.data.keyword.redhat_openshift_notm:}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview) pattern which focuses on resilient {{site.data.keyword.redhat_openshift_notm:}} clusters within a single region.
+This document is an extension of the [{{site.data.keyword.redhat_openshift_notm}} on VPC resiliency](/docs/pattern-openshift-vpc-mz-resiliency?topic=pattern-openshift-vpc-mz-resiliency-overview) pattern which focuses on resilient {{site.data.keyword.redhat_openshift_notm}} clusters within a single region.

 ## Pattern Details
 {: #Pattern-Details}